 5. Leave room for flexibility in content

-Taxonomies cannot be set in stone; they’re an ongoing effort.
+Taxonomies cannot be set in stone; they’re an ongoing effort and can be tweaked.
 You will be required to change your approach in the near future or when you introduce new products to your site.
 If you have an extensive taxonomy structure, it is suggested that you implement it in stages.
 This will allow you to test and analyze each interaction before rolling out the rest.
 The same goes for incomplete taxonomies — you don’t want customers to visit categories with no content in them.

 6. Implement, test, and test some more!